Upload/Up1/README.md

 License
 ---

-The Upload server and browser code are both licensed under MIT.
+The Up1 server and browser code are both licensed under MIT.

 ShareX's base code is licensed under GPLv2, however the modifications (namely, the C# encryption code) is licensed under MIT.